mgastner/cartogram-cpp/README.md

     ctest --verbose

-Additionally, you may go to the `cartogram_cpp/tests` directory and run the following command:
+Additionally, you may go to the `cartogram-cpp/tests` directory and run the following command:

      bash stress_test.sh

 ### Uninstallation

-Go to the `cartogram_cpp` directory in your preferred terminal and execute the following command:
+Go to the `cartogram-cpp` directory in your preferred terminal and execute the following command:

     sudo make uninstall -C build